timothymillar/TEFingerprint/docs/method.rst

 ---------------------------

-The initial stage of the TEFingerprint process is to identify *inforamtive* reads.
+The initial stage of the TEFingerprint process is to identify *informative* reads.
 Reads are informative if they relate some information about the location of transposon insertions when compared to a reference genome.